-Restored to UNESCO World Heritage status after 60 years by the Greasy Gang.
+Restored to UNESCO World Heritage status after 60 years by the Greasy Gang, a visit to the Levant Mine and Beam Engine is a fascinating trip into the past.

 What do the Taj Mahal, The Great Wall of China and Levant Mine in Cornwall have in common?
 They’re all UNESCO World Heritage sites (yep, really).But before you get a bit sniffy about Cornwall’s 18th century Levant quarry, take a look: the landscape really does live up to its heritage status.